5 Reasons Why You Should Consider Installing A Home Security System

 Previously we mentioned that thieves won’t just target your home when you’re away, but could even try and gain entry when you’re home too!

-If you are considering purchasing a safe for your valuables, our Titan Fire and Security range with Fingerprint Locks include an alarm that triggers when the wrong code is entered multiple times.
+If you are considering purchasing a safe for your valuables, our Titan Fire and Security range with Fingerprint Locks includes an alarm that triggers when the wrong code is entered multiple times.

 Besides the fingerprint lock, Titan safes also have plenty of additional features to keep your contents secure, including fire and drop protection and an insurance rating of up to £2,000 in cash or £20,000 in valuables.